dcrossleyau/speculations/workflow/folio-workflow-engine.md

 It's not yet clear how these would best be expressed, and whether they would need the schema-aware type system hinted at [above](#data-types).

 More importantly, we will need control flow for parallel jobs.
 Consider the [earlier example](#makefile-like-dependency-tree) of a request to buy a book, which must be cleared by a librarian and the funds acquired by a purchaser.
-Since both these tasks require human intervention, they will typically take hours, minutes or even days, so parallelising is indispensible to avoid long delays.
+Since both these tasks require human intervention, they will typically take hours, minutes or even days, so parallelising is indispensable to avoid long delays.

 How might such a control-flow be most cleanly expressed?
 Perhaps something like a `doall` keyword which governs a comma-separated list of statements?
 ```js